Faris7861/ADA/README.md

 # ADA
-This is a demo website of a snack company.
+This is a demo frontend website of a snack company.